Fresh (1994 film): Plot

-At school, Chuckie can't resist bragging about his supposed new job for Esteban.
-After school, he and Fresh buy science textbooks to hide the drugs.
-During the trip back, Chuckie almost gets arrested on the train for talking back to an officer, but Fresh deescalates the situation.
-They go to an abandoned house where Fresh is replacing their Heroin stash with Hector's Cocaine, while Chuckie keeps lookout thinking he's just there to hide it.
-When leaving, three armed men step out from behind the corner.
-Chuckie shoots at the men and runs, but trips.
-The gun falls under a car's tire.
-Chuckie tries to grab it but the tire is shot and it flattens over Chuckie's left hand, crushing it.
-Fresh runs back over to help him, to no avail, and Fresh runs away.
-The assailants kill Chuckie.
-Fresh is questioned by the police at the police station, but is let go.
+After school, Chuckie and Fresh buy science textbooks to hide the drugs.
+They go to an abandoned house where Fresh is replacing their heroin stash with Hector's cocaine, while Chuckie keeps a lookout thinking he's just there to hide it.
+When they are leaving, three armed men arrive and kill Chuckie.
+Fresh is questioned by the police but is let go.

 Back at home, Fresh's aunt tells him that she cannot risk the lives of her eleven other children for him and informs him that he will be sent to a group home.
-At school, Fresh's friends blame him for Chuckie's death and now truly alone, Fresh kills Chuckie's dog.
-When Fresh goes outside, Jake forces him in the car with the three assailants, revealing that Jake was behind the ambush on the kids.
-They bring Fresh to Corky who is upset with Chuckie's bragging about moving base for Esteban - the same drugs that Corky is selling - and that Esteban is encroaching on his product.
+At school, Fresh's friends blame him for Chuckie's death and now truly alone, Fresh kills Roscoe.
+When he goes outside, Jake forces him into the car with the three assailants, revealing that Jake was behind the ambush on the kids.
+They bring Fresh to Corky, who is upset with Chuckie's bragging about moving cocaine for Esteban - the same drugs that Corky is selling - and that Esteban is encroaching on his product.
 The drugs that Jake and the assailants took from Chuckie's bag reveal that both Fresh and Chuckie were carrying crack cocaine.
-Corky threatens to kill Fresh to send a message to rival dealers.

-Fresh lies, stating he was being forced to sell for Jake.
-An astonished Jake pulls out his gun to shoot Fresh, but Corky's henchmen turn on Jake and Jake's friend, Red, who try to convince everyone that Fresh is lying.
+Fresh lies, stating that he was being forced to sell for Jake.
+Corky's henchmen turn on Jake and his friend, Red.
 Fresh insists that Jake and Red were planning to oust Corky and he was only saying that he was selling for Esteban as protection.
 Fresh tells them to call Hector, who will reveal the truth.
-Corky calls Hector.
-The conversation is short, with Hector expressing concern over Corky's phone being wire-tapped, as Hector was told by Fresh.
-Corky then kills Red and Jake.
-Corky turns to Fresh and asks who else is involved.
+Corky calls Hector, who expresses concern over Corky's phone being wire-tapped, as Fresh told Hector.
+Corky then kills Red and Jake and asks who else is involved.
 Fresh names James.